Power Chords

 Extended Root Power Chords

 You can extend the root of power chords played on the A string, by holding down the low E string at the fret where you are rooting the power chord on the A string.
-This is because if you look at the major scale, that E string note will be a 5th degree note as well.
+This is because if you look at the major scale, that E string note will be a 5th-degree note as well.
 You can achieve deeper, fuller sounding A root power chords with this method.

 Open Power Chords

-An open power chord is one where the root note is the open string, and the 5th degree is the second fret on string A (if the root is the low E string), or string D (if the roost is the open A string).
+An open power chord is one where the root note is the open string, and the 5th degree is the second fret on string A (if the root is the low E string), or string D (if the root is the open A string).

 Basically, these are the traditional E and A open chords, the only difference being is that you only play the lowest 2-3 strings of the chord.